 On January 3, 1796, Abigail wished John a happy new year and congratulated him "that we are one Year nearer the End of our Journey," while lamenting that as our years decline, they seem to "speed rapidly away."
-John responded that "time will be soon gone and We shall be surprized to know what is become of it.
-How soon Will my Sands be all run out of the Glass.
-After sixty, the Days and Hours have additional Wings."
-July Abigail lamented that

-No Man if he is sixty Years of Age ought to have more than three Months at a Time from his Family, and our Country is a very hard hearted tyrannical niggardly Country.
-It has committed more Robberies upon me, and obliged me to more sacrifices than any other woman in the Country and this I will maintain against any one who will venture to come forward and dispute it with me.
-As there never can be a compensation for me, I must sit down with this consolation that it might have been worse.315
+John responded that "time will be soon gone & We shall be surprized to know what is become of it-How soon Will my Sands be all run out of the Glass?
+After sixty the Days & Hours have additional Wings."
+Abigail lamented that no Man if he is sixty Years of age ought to live more than three Months at a Time from his Family, and our Country is a very hard hearted tyrannical niggardly Country. it has committed more Robberies upon me, and obliged me to more Sacrifices than any other woman in the Country and this I will maintain against any one who will venture to come forward and dispute it with me. as there never can be a compensation for me, I must sit down with this consolation that it might have been worse.